14vpankaj/Bank_Marketing_Analysis/README.md

 # Objective

-Build ML model to predict if the client will subscribe to a term deposit..
+Build ML model to predict if the client will subscribe to a term deposit.
 Implement exploratory data analysis tools and techniques to investigate, analyze, and summarize the main characteristics of datasets, often utilizing data visualization methodologies.

 # What is a Term Deposit?